Dr-dyrane/doit/README.md

 Doit is a minimalist to-do list app that allows you to create and manage your tasks efficiently.
 It provides a clean and intuitive user interface, making it easy to stay organized and productive.

+The code structure used classes to create structured components with defined behaviors, enhancing code organization and maintainability.
+Switch statements and try-catch-finally blocks are utilized for conditional routing and error handling, ensuring the app responds appropriately to different user interactions and potential issues, respectively.

 ## Features

 - Add new tasks